Too many cooks may spoil Brexit: Little consensus, lots at stake

 Lawmakers from other parties were just as certain that their way forward would be the one to eventually bring together the divided House of Commons.

-“There’s a lot of division and discord in the country and the task for us in the Labour Party is to speak to those 'leave' voters and 'remain' voters and unite the country,” senior Labour Party lawmaker Andy McDonald said.
+“There’s a lot of division and discord in the country and the task for us in the Labour Party is to speak to those 'leave' voters and 'remain' voters and unite the country,” said senior Labour Party lawmaker Andy McDonald.

 Despite the divisions both inside Parliament and out, there was a festive atmosphere in the streets as hundreds of protesters on both sides of the debate waved signs, flags and balloons.